Azathothas/Stars/README.md

 - [sting8k/BurpSuite_403Bypasser](https://github.com/sting8k/BurpSuite_403Bypasser) – Burpsuite Extension to bypass 403 restricted directory
 - [stolk/sotrace](https://github.com/stolk/sotrace) – Traces the shared-object dependencies of a binary, and graphs them.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) – Streamlink is a CLI utility which pipes video streams from various services into a video player
 - [superfishlu/gmab](https://github.com/superfishlu/gmab) – A CLI tool to spawn, list, and manage temporary cloud boxes.
 Why?
 Need a quick VPS for pentesting, bug bounty, or scanning?
 Want to run commands from a different IP without using your local machine?
-No need for manual cloud console interaction—just gmab spawn, and you're in!
+No need for manual cloud console interaction - just gmab spawn, and you're in!
 - [swisskyrepo/GraphQLmap](https://github.com/swisskyrepo/GraphQLmap) – GraphQLmap is a scripting engine to interact with a graphql endpoint for pentesting purposes. - Do not use for illegal testing ;)
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) – A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [swisskyrepo/SSRFmap](https://github.com/swisskyrepo/SSRFmap) – Automatic SSRF fuzzer and exploitation tool